Sierra Nevada Range, California

 Highway 4 passes near Copperopolis where 19 million pounds of copper were mined in the 1860s.
 By 1946, they had produced 72,598,883 pounds of copper worth over $12 million, over $160 million in today's dollars.
 There is fuel here at Copperopolis.

-Take note of O’Byrens Ferry Rd to the south which extends across the top of Lake Tulloch.
+Take note of O’Byrnes Ferry Rd to the south, which extends across the top of Lake Tulloch.
 If you're headed south, continue with La Grange Rd to Snelling Rd into Merced.
-Riding northbound out of the Central Valley: the Snelling-La Grange –O’Byrens Ferry combo provides an escape off the valley floor into the foothills while paralleling both the Highway 99 freeway and Highway 49 which translates to a lot less traffic on this combo.
+Riding northbound out of the Central Valley: the Snelling-La Grange –O’Byrnes Ferry combo provides an escape off the valley floor into the foothills while paralleling both the Highway 99 freeway and Highway 49 which translates to a lot less traffic on this combo.

 La Grange Rd is a wide-fast north-south connector that will keep you off the Highway 99 freeway.